 Read more about why sleep medication only offers short-term relief.

-You should be given the smallest effective dose possible for the shortest length of time necessary (for no longer than a week).
+You should be prescribed the smallest effective dose possible for the shortest time necessary (for no longer than a week).
 In some cases, you may be advised to only take the medication two or three nights a week, rather than every night.

 It's best to take sleeping tablets at night, before you go to bed.
-In some people, particularly older people, the hangover effects may last into the next day, so be cautious if you're likely to be driving the next day (see below for more advice about driving).
+Sometimes, particularly in older people, the hangover effects may last into the next day, so be cautious if it's likely that you'll be driving the next day (see below for more advice about driving).

 Short-acting benzodiazepines or the newer 'Z medicines' (see below) are the preferred medicines for insomnia and are only available on prescription.